chris-huxtable/front_matter.cr/README.md

 # front_matter.cr

 Separates a files front matter from its content.
-Unlike Jekyll and other uses this version is agnostic as to what format the actual frontmatter is in.
+Unlike Jekyll and others this implementation is format agnostic.

 ## Installation